Laptops, smartphones, blow dryers, etc.

 It’s really easy to get a UK sim card and when you do there is no charge for incoming phone calls.
 Calling out on your regular number is incredibly inexpensive – with lots of countries down to a few pence per minute and as most of you will be aware the quality of internet calling is getting better and is virtually free.

 One of the delights of traveling is diving into new dishes and eating what the locals eat.
 But almost everyone has one or two favourites they can’t live without — and chances are they might not be available here.
 Feel free to ask us if your personal indulgence is available in the local shops.
 Whether it’s a particular coffee brand, crisps like Twisties, biscuits like Tim Tams and Oreos, or even just vegemite, it’s a good idea to bring a stash of a favourite food for a taste of home.

-Public Transport — Once here, you’ll find the UK public transport ranks with the best in the world.
+Once here, you’ll find the UK public transport ranks with the best in the world.
 You’ll be able to get to your job and just about anywhere with a system that is safe, clean, accessible and quite wonderful.
-Weekly and monthly passes are available and are the right option if you’re not within walking distance and will be using public transport every day.
+Weekly and monthly passes are available and are the right option as typically you will be using public transport every day.

-Important Documents – To travel, you’ll need a passport and other basic documents related to your nursing.
+To travel, you’ll need a passport and other basic documents related to your nursing.
 When traveling anywhere, it’s a good idea to make a folder of your important documents and make copies of all of them, such as your passport, nursing license, driver’s license if you have one, birth certificate and other crucial documents you may travel with or want access to in an emergency.
-Leave a copy with friends, carry another copy with you separately from your actual documents or if you’re tech savvy you might store them online in a very secure location for easy access.
+Leave a copy with friends, carry another copy with you separately from your actual documents and / or store them online in a secure location for easy access.
 In case your passport or other documentation is lost or mislaid in any way, having copies of them on hand or accessible with a phone call will prove a lifesaver.